What is FCPMT?

 Testing

-Onsite FCPMT testing is offered statewide at various times throughout the year.
+FCPMT testing an onsite, hands-on exam offered statewide at various times throughout the year.
 See upcoming testing dates on the FNGLA events calendar.

-To apply to take the exam, fill out this online form.
+To apply to take the exam, contact Gary Weitermann.

 About the FCPMT Exam